 So what to do?
 In this article I’ll take a look at many volunteering options, questions and issues around volunteering abroad ethically, which you might find useful in planning your own volunteer experience.

-why volunteer overseas? the benefits of volunteer work
+why volunteer overseas? the benefits of volunteering

 It's tempting to jump right in and say YES, volunteering is a wonderful thing.
 It can be, but not always.